GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

   - Hive Creep will respond to calls from Nyral Wyrms, and Nyral Wyrms will respond to calls from Hive Creep.

 - Wyrms will try to intelligently pathfind through locations
+- Wyrms can now follow from 60 blocks away
+- Creeped can now follow from 100 blocks away

 ### Other Changes: